AQBash/CompetitiveProgramming/README.md

 # CompetitiveProgramming
 You can find here my solutions from tasks for competitive programming.
+There no comments, but the folder is named like the tast in "codewars".
 No comments!